lab1092/blender-manual_ja/manual/textures/mapping/uv/layout_editing.rst

 - Rotated :kbd:`R`
 - Scaled :kbd:`S`

-They can also be hidden or shown using the :kbd:`H` and :kbd:`alt-H` respectively, the same way as in Edit Mode.
+They can also be hidden or shown using the :kbd:`H` and :kbd:`Alt-H` respectively, the same way as in Edit Mode.